- List ways that infectious diseases can be spread.

 - Sid the Science Kid: The Journey of a Germ

 It is important to know when and how to clean and sanitize materials in your classroom.
-Download and print the Guide for Cleaning, Sanitizing, and Disinfecting from Caring for our Children (3rd Edition) to help you develop a cleaning schedule.
+Use the Guide for Cleaning, Sanitizing, and Disinfecting from Caring for our Children (4th Edition) to help you develop a cleaning schedule.

 American Academy of Pediatrics, American Public Health Association, National Resource Center for Health and Safety in Child Care and Early Education.
-(2015).
-Caring for Our Children: National health and safety performance standards; Guidelines for early care and education programs, 3rd ed.
-Elk Grove Village, IL: American Academy of Pediatrics; Washington, DC: American Public Health Association.
-Also available at http://nrckids.org
+(2019).
+Caring for Our Children: National health and safety performance standards; Guidelines for early care and education programs, 4th ed.
+Itasca, IL: American Academy of Pediatrics; Washington, DC: American Public Health Association. https://nrckids.org/CFOC

 Aronson, S. S., Bradley, S., Louchheim, S., & Mancuso, D. (2002).
 Model Child Care Health Policies, 4th Ed.
 Washington, DC: National Association for the Education of Young Children.